- This event has passed.

 Current CABK members will receive details of how to attend by email in advance.

-Non-members are welcome to attend, for a small fee of £3.
+Non-members are welcome to attend, for a small fee of £3, and may register using the link below.

 Dr Andrea Highfield